-remaking concept and law assigns to the state, to public institutions or to 'the market' the task to shape the world accordingly - to reform economies and societies from 'under-developed' to 'developed', from poor and static to wealth-creating and dynamic or to keep states and societies in a constant place of subordination and service.11 Either way, the concept implies the need to govern societies and states.
-Law, in this particular technical-rational understanding, offers this ability to create order and govern - by prescribing order, stabilizing behaviour and creating authority.
+Given these qualities, it is easier to see how law is able to perform particular functions in the development project.
+Three general functions typically assigned to law (to create order, 4 to legitimate authority, to limit authority) are crucial for the functioning of the development project and based on the just mentioned qualities of law as instruments of governance.
+This begins with law's function to create order: the concept of development in its core is a world-remaking concept and law assigns to the state, to public institutions, or to 'the market', the task to shape the world accordingly-to reform economies and societies from 'underdeveloped' to 'developed', from poor and static to wealth-creating and dynamic, or to keep states and societies in a constant place of subordination and service.11 Either way, the concept implies the need to govern societies and states.
+Law, in this particular technical-rational understanding, offers this ability to create order and govern-by prescribing order, stabilising behaviour, and creating authority.

-Law is also considered to legitimate authority.
-Based on but also beyond a legitimate process of emergence as well as shared values, law (in its liberal conception) is seen as detached from politics, as the neutral means to organize the world.
-The development project is about shaping the world in a certain way and needs support, justification and hence legitimacy.
+Law is also considered a legitimate authority.
+Based on but also beyond a legitimate process of emergence, as well as shared values, law (in its liberal conception) is seen as detached from politics, as the neutral means to organise the world.
+The development project is about shaping the world in a certain way and needs support, justification, and hence legitimacy.
 The understanding of law as a technical and neutral instrument to simply achieve ends was and is key to provide such legitimacy (but also to cloak ideology and secure hegemony).12

-But law can not only legitimate authority but it also provides the means to limit and even to challenge such authority.
+But law cannot only legitimate authority-it also provides the means to limit and even to challenge such authority.
 It creates but thereby also limits competences.
-It is central to organize processes of voice and access.
-This way, law is not only a tool to govern but also provides a language of contestation, a language to formulate political claims in a neutral language, also for those contesting the ruling order.13 This has been central to the area of law and development - not only in the past years, in which the dynamic of adoption of legal arguments by marginalized has been seen a lot14 but also in earlier phases.15
+It is central to organise processes of voice and access.
+This way, law is not only a tool to govern but also provides a language of contestation, a language to formulate political claims in a neutral language, also for those contesting the ruling order.13 This has been central to the area of law and development-not only in the past years, in which the dynamic of adoption of legal arguments by the marginalised has been seen a lot14 but also in earlier phases.15

 In sum, there is an inherent relationship and complementarity between the governing dimension of 'development' and the rational, technocratic side of law.
-'Development' is a world-making and a governance project and 'law' (in its modern Western form) provides a
+'Development' is a world-making and governance project, and 'law' (in its modern Western form) provides a rachine central medium and mode to govern.16 But it can help to question and reform it.
+A better understanding of the structures and logic of the law of development is therefore one precondition to (re)shape the development project.